Dark Mode

 In 1945–46 housing and food conditions were bad, as the disruption of transport, markets, and finances slowed a return to normal.
 In the West, bombing had destroyed the fourth of the housing stock, and over 10 million refugees from the east had crowded in, most living in camps.
 Food production in 1946–48 was only two-thirds of the prewar level, while grain and meat shipments – which usually supplied 25% of the food – no longer arrived from the East.
 Furthermore, the end of the war brought the end of large shipments of food seized from occupied nations that had sustained Germany during the war.
 Coal production was down 60%, which had cascading negative effects on railroads, heavy industry, and heating.
 Industrial production fell more than half and reached prewar levels only at the end of 1949.

 The U.S. shipped food in 1945–47 and made a $600 million loan in 1947 to rebuild German industry.
-By May 1946 the removal of machinery had ended, thanks to lobbying by the U.S. Army.
+By May 1946 the removal of machinery had ended, thanks to lobbying by the United States Army.
 The Truman administration finally realised that economic recovery in Europe could not go forward without the reconstruction of the German industrial base on which it had previously been dependent.
 Washington decided that an "orderly, prosperous Europe requires the economic contributions of a stable and productive Germany".

 1948 Jun 24 - 1949 May 12